Q. What is the new Refiner oil filter?

 Q. How long does it take to install a Refiner Oil Filter?

 Q. Why is the new Refiner Oil Filter better than the older original Filter?

 A. The new Oil Filter is four times better than the original filter model for several reasons.
 The new unit is ½” larger and ½” shorter, easier to change without spilling any oil, it goes farther between cartridge changes, and it eliminates the need to pack the tissue roll into the canister.
 Also, the canister is made of polished stainless steel and will not rust when collecting water condensation from the oil that is caused by heating and cooling.

 Q. Is the Refiner Oil Filter easy to service?

 A. Yes!
 Unlike most spin-on filters, the Refiner Oil Filter is mounted so it can be serviced from the top side of the engine.
 Simply remove the used element and replace it with a new one.
 The roll is placed on the aluminum base first; then place the canister over the tissue roll and, finally, apply the V band and tighten down the quick-release latch.
-Add one quart of oil to replace the amount absorbed by the new element.
+Add enough oil to replace the amount absorbed by the dirty element.
 All this can be done in less than five minutes, and you can do it when you’/re dressed in your good clothes, you will hardly soil your fingers if you do it properly.
 If you are accustomed to draining your oil, you will really appreciate the new Refiner.
-The 3,000 to 4,000 mile cartridge change is so easy that men, women, teenagers, and elderly persons can change it and save on oil-and-filter-change rip offs!
+The 3,000 mile cartridge change is so easy that men, women, teenagers, and elderly persons can change it and save on oil-and-filter-change rip offs!

 Q. How much will this new Refiner Oil Filter cost me?